teknohog/ebuilds/README.txt

 -------------------

 x11-drivers/ati-drivers-11.12-r3
-Patched for Linux 3.4 and 3.5.
-Faster than 12.x drivers in Bitcoin mining.
+Patched for Linux 3.4 and later.
+Faster than 12.x drivers in Bitcoin mining, at least on HD5xxx GPUs.

 media-video/rtmpdump-yle-1.4.6 from http://users.tkk.fi/~aajanki/rtmpdump-yle/